Achievable logoAchievable logo

 • Supporting bone density and long-term skeletal health

-Even though resistance training does not affect genotypic maximum growth potential, it plays a positive role in maintaining lean mass and overall health during development.
+Although resistance training does not affect genotypic maximum growth potential, it can support lean mass and overall health during development.

 Potential risks and concerns

-Properly designed youth resistance training programs are relatively safe compared to other sports and activities.
+Properly designed youth resistance training programs are relatively safe compared with many other sports and activities.
 However, concerns include:

 • Risk of overuse injuries